ShortCircuit: AlphaZero-Driven Circuit Design: Training

-The first data augmentation we employ involves using the same AIG for both targets $\Target{}$ and $\neg \Target{}$.
-This is valid because we can generate one target or the other by connecting the final node $\wedge_N$ with the output $O$ using either a regular or an inverter edge.
-The second data augmentation method leverages the fact that any order of the rows in the truth tables is valid, provided that we keep the same order for all the nodes at any given step.
-Since our model's inputs are truth tables, it is desirable for the model to be invariant to row permutations.
-Formally, the model should generate the same next-action prediction whether we give it as input the truth tables $T_1, T_2, \dots, T_N$ and $\Target{}$, where $T_i = (t^{(1)}_i, \dots, t^{(2^n)}_i)\in\{0, 1\}^{2^n}$, or when we give it the permuted truth tables $\sigma(T_1), \sigma(T_2), \dots, \sigma(T_N), \sigma(\Target{})$ where $\sigma$ is a permutation in $\mathbb{S}_{2^n}$ and $\sigma(T_i) = \left(t_i^{(\sigma(1))}, \dots, t_i^{(\sigma(2^n))}\right)$.
-Structurally encoding this invariance into our policy architecture would be computationally too expensive.
-Instead, We sample random permutations that we apply to the inputs of our model during the training.
-We can efficiently apply this without affecting any of the other metadata we introduced in the previous section.
+\paragraph{Data Augmentation} The first data augmentation we employ consists of using the same AIG for both targets $\Target{}$ and $\neg \Target{}$.
+This is valid because we can generate one target or the other by connecting the final node $\wedge_N$ with the output $O$ using a regular or an inverter edge.
+Our second data augmentation leverages the fact that any order of truth table rows is valid, provided that the same order is used for all the nodes.
+Since our \OurMethod{}'s inputs are truth tables, it is desirable for the model to be invariant to row permutations.
+Formally, the model should generate the same next-action prediction whether it receives the truth tables $T_1, \dots, T_N$ and $\Target{}$, where $T_i = (t^{(1)}_i, \dots, t^{(2^n)}_i)\in\{0, 1\}^{2^n}$, or when it gets the permuted truth tables $\sigma(T_1), \dots, \sigma(T_N), \sigma(\Target{})$ where $\sigma$ is a permutation in $\mathbb{S}_{2^n}$ and $\sigma(T_i) = \left(t_i^{(\sigma(1))}, \dots, t_i^{(\sigma(2^n))}\right)$.
+As structurally encoding this invariance into our policy architecture would be computationally too expensive, we apply random permutations to the inputs of our model during the training, which does not impact the other metadata introduced in the previous section.